 In 2018, users downloaded 194 billion mobile apps, compared to 178 billion of apps installed in 2017.
 How can interpret this fact?
 Well, mobile product quality defines the chances of survival.
 In a world of ‘DevOps’, test automation is undoubtedly the key to finding bugs and ensuring app quality in a timely fashion.
-Yet, manual testing is still a critical part of a solid mobile app testing strategy to ensure a flawless reputation and smooth operation of apps on the real devices your customers use.
+Yet, manual device testing is still a critical part of a solid mobile app testing strategy to ensure a flawless reputation and smooth operation of apps on the real devices your customers use.

 Always Test on Real Devices for Reliability